 Pausing without skipping (formerly frame freeze) is defined as any event where the video pauses for some period of time and then restarts without losing any video information.
 Hence, the temporal delay through the system must increase.
 One example of pausing without skipping is a computer simultaneously downloading and playing an AVI file, where heavy network traffic causes the player to pause briefly and then continue playing.
 A processed video sequence containing pausing without skipping events will always be longer in duration than the associated original video sequence.

+Processed is the reference stimuli presented through a system under test. [

+Reference is the original version of each source stimuli.
+This is the highest quality version available of the audio sample, video clip, or audiovisual sequence.

 Refresh rate is defined as the rate at which the computer monitor is updated.

 Rewinding is defined as an event where the HRC playback jumps backwards in time.
 Rewinding can occur immediately after a pause.
 Given the reference sequence (A B C D E F G H I), two example processed sequence containing rewinding are (A B C D B C D E F) and (A B C C C C A B C).
 Rewinding can occur as a response to transmission error; for example, a video player encounters a transmission error, pauses while it conceals the error internally, and then resumes by playing video prior to the frame displayed when the transmission distortion was encountered.
 Rewinding is different from variable frame skipping because the subjects see the same content again and the motion is much more jumpy.

 Simulated transmission errors are defined as errors imposed upon the digital video bit stream in a highly controlled environment.
 Examples include simulated packet loss rates and simulated bit errors.
 Parameters used to control simulated transmission errors are well defined.

+Source is the content material associated with one particular audio sample, video clip, or audiovisual sequence (e.g., a video sequence depicting a ship floating in a harbor).

 Source frame rate (SFR) is the intended frame rate of the original source video sequences.
 The source frame rate is constant.